-4 Application of Subdue to Detecting Security Threats
+4. Application of Subdue to Detecting Security Threats

 As part of the U.S. Air Force program on Evidence Assessment, Grouping, Linking and Evaluation (EAGLE), a domain has been built to simulate the evidence available about terrorist groups and their plans prior to their execution.
 This domain is motivated from an understanding of the real problem of intelligence data analysis.
-The EAGLE domain consists of a number of concepts, including threat and non-threat actors, threat and non-threat groups, targets, exploitation modes (vulnerability modes are exploited by threat groups, productivity modes are exploited by threat and non-threat groups), capabilities, resources, communications, visits to targets, and transfer of resources between actors, groups and targets.
+The EAGLE domain consists of a number of concepts, including threat and non-threat actors, threat and non-threat groups, targets, exploitation modes (vulnerability modes are exploited by threat groups, productivity modes are exploited by threat and non-threat groups, productivity modes are exploited by threat and non-threat groups, visits to targets, and transfer of resources between actors, groups and targets.
 The domain follows a general plan of starting a group, recruiting members with needed capabilities, acquiring needed resources, visiting a target, and then exploiting the target.
 These events involve various forms of communication and transfer of assets.
 The EAGLE simulator generates various threat and non-threat groups, and then executes various vulnerability and productivity exploitations.
-The simulator generates evidence related to all these events, and this evidence is passed through £lters varying the degree of observability and noise in the £nal evidence.
+The simulator generates evidence related to all these events, and this evidence is passed through filters varying the degree of observability and noise in the final evidence.